wmeikle33/Highway-Dataset/README.md

 # Highway Dataset CNN-LSTM Model

-This repository was generated from the notebook **CNN LSTM Model-3.ipynb**.
+This repository was generated from the notebook **CNN LSTM Model.ipynb**.

 It includes:
 - The original notebook under `notebooks/`